 My sincere thanks to the Park City Education Foundation for providing the grant that paid for my visit to Park City and to the Stein Eriksen Lodge, Deer Valley, for accommodating me free of charge.

 Elegy is the result of an improvisation.
-In a sense, therefore, one could say that it was composed in the ten-and-a-half minutes that it took me to play it.
-Granted I have made minor adjustments subsequently but it remains essentially as it was improvised on the spur of the moment.
-In the early summer of 2010 two friends of mine lost their mothers in very different circumstances.
-One had been ill for a long time.
-Her death, while distressing for the family, was nevertheless not entirely unexpected.
-The other died when her car was struck by a heavy lorry on a slip road of the M4 motorway near the city of Bath in the south of England.
-That certainly was a tremendous shock for her family.
-Quite by coincidence the two funerals were scheduled to take place at the same time: one in Trowbridge, England; the other in Swansea, Wales.
-During the evening before the funerals I felt it right to pray for the two families, but no words came to me.
-So I sat at my keyboard and started to play, a software sequencer recording my every keystroke.
-Ten-and-a-half minutes later I reached what seemed a natural conclusion.
-I reset the sequencer and listened to what I had just played.
+One could say that it was composed in the ten-and-a-half minutes that it took me to play it.
+I have made minor adjustments subsequently but it remains essentially as I first played it.
+In the early summer of 2010 two friends of mine lost their mothers.
+Jenny's mum had been ill for a long time and while distressing for the family, her death was not entirely unexpected.
+Jayne's mum died in a road accident near the city of Bath in the south of England.
+That was a tremendous shock for her family.
+Coincidentally the two funerals were scheduled to take place at the same time: one in Trowbridge, Wiltshire, in the south of England; the other in Swansea, Wales.
+It seemed right to pray for the two families, but no words came to me.
+So I sat at my keyboard and started to play.
+It is not normally my habit to record what I play, but for whatever reason I did on this occasion.

 As a child I had dreamed of becoming a composer.
 Elegy made me realise - finally - that I had achieved that ambition.